VCD Theory Design elements and principles

 The overall emotional effect of a colour scheme.

 A shape in VCD is usually filled.
-When asked to produce 'shape' students are required to fill their shape to demonstrate their understanding of the difference between shape and line.
+When asked to produce shape students should fill their shape to demonstrate their understanding of the difference between shape and line.

 Shape is a common component in logos and type.
-Shapes also communicate optically and emotionally.
+Shapes communicate optically and emotionally.

 The kind of shape.
 Shapes exist in two main categories - organic and geometric.
 Organic = natural, random or flowing.
 Geometric = 'man made' or mathematical like a square, triangle or circle.